 So, you’re planning a Temagami canoe trip!
-Maybe you’re looking to hike Temagami’s more remote old growth forests, or maybe you plan to use Smoothwater as a home base for day trips.
+Maybe you’re looking to hike Temagami’s more remote old growth forests, or planning to use Smoothwater as a home base for day trips.
 You’ve probably got questions about weather, location, parks, permits, canoe routes, bugs, fishing, logging, old growth pine forests and more.
 Well, we’ve got answers.
 Read on.

 WHERE IS TEMAGAMI?